aabbtree77/miniguestlog/README.md

 The commercial version adds more accuracy and location granularity (district and postal code).
 It can also detect a VPN/Tor/Hosting Provider/Data Center.
 This is seriously applied in fraud prevention, regional content tailoring, blocking access from sanctioned countries, Tax/VAT calculation by customer location, alcohol/tobacco ads regulation, banking/compliance.

-## **Security!**
+## **Security**

 I have limited my MongoDB collection to 10MB and 200 documents (the free MongoDB Atlas plan provides a lot more, 512MB storage).

 This is a capped collection, the newest document overwrites the oldest one, so an attacker can only flood the server API, but it won't crash the server.

 The frontend is set to retrieve only 50 latest items, all at once, so it should not hang the browser.

 Typically, it will be less than 250KB of data to download.
 The log is visible to everyone as there is no sensitive data.

 If .env leaks/is commited by accident, MaxMind's generated key is compromised.
 In the worst case scenario, someone can start downloading free data from MaxMind building some kind of DDoS on them, resulting in the blocking of the account.

 I doubt a single lost key can DDoS them, and closing a single free plan-account is not a big deal for me either, but it is good to regenerate the key sometimes, at least this is why all this hassle with keys is created there.
 Downloading their DB puts some pressure on their servers, they do control/monitoring via those keys.